vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 (binary) formats without breaking a sweat.
 Logically, Elasticsearch uses the binary format for communication within the cluster due to performance reasons.
-Using `JsonParser` for parsing SMILE has a slight caveat: A schema cannot always be evolved in such a way that the backwards compatibility is kept.
-Indeed this is not a problem for an Elasticsearch cluster, all the nodes hopefully run the same version.
+Using `JsonParser` for parsing SMILE has a slight caveat: A schema cannot always be evolved in such a way that backwards compatibility is guaranteed.
+Indeed this is not a problem for an Elasticsearch cluster; all the nodes (hopefully!) run the same version.
 Though using SMILE in your application means that you might need to shutdown your application, upgrade it to a newer version which is using the models of the new Elasticsearch you are about to deploy in parallel.